 Second, we can also do a image guided injection again under ultrasound when you can nicely visualize the median nerve in real time and to visualize the surrounding tendons of the thumb and the fingers.
 By putting a little bit of medication that includes steroid and lidocaine around the nerve, typically this will reduce the inflammation and the swelling that's surrounding the median nerve and can reduce the symptoms of carpal tunnel.

 In addition to the splint and the injection, physical therapy also is very beneficial to strengthen the muscles surrounding the wrist and optimize the muscles to make the muscles do the work rather than putting pressure on the joints and the nerve itself.

-When carpal tunnel syndrome is severe as diagnosed from the electromyographic studies, or when injections, physical therapy, resting, and neutral wrist splints have not helped sufficiently, then a surgical treatment is to release the tunnel and reduce pressure by opening the carpal tunnel itself to try to relieve the pressure on the median nerve.
+When carpal tunnel syndrome is severe as diagnosed from the electromyographic studies, or when injections, physical therapy, and resting, neutral wrist splints, haven't helped sufficiently, then a surgical treatment is to release the tunnel and basically to reduce pressure by opening the carpal tunnel itself and trying to relieve the pressure on the median nerve.